Inter Lagos F.C.: 2023-24:Nigeria National League

 In the 2023–24 season of the Nigeria National League, Inter Lagos made its first debut on 18 November 2023 in the promotional group stage of the league.
 On 6 January 2024, the club recorded its first home win and climbed to the top of the table in Group B stage.
 On 12 May 2024, it qualifies for the Nigeria National League Super 8, competing against 7 clubs for the champion of the Nigeria National League to be held in Enugu from 7 June to 14 June 2024 after winning its last group-stage match against Ijebu United by 2 goals.

-On 10 June 2024, Inter Lagos debuted at the Nigeria National League Super 8 playoff and lost by 1 goal to Madiba FC in its first appearance, and the match finished 2–1 in regulation time.
+On 10 June 2024, Inter Lagos debuted at the Nigeria National League Super 8 playoff and lost by 1 goal to Madiba F.C. in its first appearance, and the match finished 2–1 in regulation time.
 Inter Lagos midfielder Uchenna Njoku was honored with the Man of the Match award by the Nigeria National League after the game.
-On 12 June 2024, Inter Lagos lost its second game by 1 goal to Beyond Limits FC, and the match finished 1-0 in regulation time.
-The 2023-24 Nigeria National League was won by Beyond Limits FC.
+On 12 June 2024, Inter Lagos lost its second game by 1 goal to Beyond Limits F.C, and the match finished 1-0 in regulation time.
+The 2023-24 Nigeria National League was won by Beyond Limits F.C.